Kaljurand/ai-ai-ai/spec.md

-# Estonian Speech Comparison Tool Specification
+# Speech Playground Specification

 ## Overview

-This tool compares the speech generation and transcription quality of various large language model providers using Estonian text.
+This tool compares the speech generation and transcription quality of various AI providers.
+While it still focuses on Estonian examples, the app is meant for experimenting with a wider set of speech services.

 ## Functional Requirements